SuperZombi/GICutscenesUI/translations.md

 ## What is it for?
-This allows the program not to break if new phrases are added in new updates.
+This allows the program not to break if new phrases are added in future updates.

 If some phrases are not in your language, they will be taken from the parent.